-In the experimental dataset we ended up with 135 observations for each outcome across for each of the two conditions.
-Our prior sample for TUL after filtering to the same sample of machines came from 1751 members (Core = 849, Assisted = 902) from 27 locations encompassing 11541 observations.
-The distributions of raw data from both the prior sample and experimental datasets can be seen in Figure 1.
+In the experimental dataset there were a final sample of 135 observations for each outcome across for each of the two conditions.
+Our previous observational sample for TUL after filtering to the same sample of machines came from 1751 members (Core = 849, Assisted = 902) from 27 locations encompassing 11541 observations.
+The distributions of raw data from both the previous observational sample and experimental datasets can be seen in Figure 2.